vimeo/VimeoNetworking/README.md

+⚠️⚠️⚠️ This library has been deprecated and will be removed in the future. ⚠️⚠️⚠️

 # VimeoNetworking [![](https://circleci.com/gh/vimeo/VimeoNetworking.png?style=shield&circle-token=0443de366b231f05e3b1b1b3bf64a434b9ec1cfe)](https://circleci.com/gh/vimeo/VimeoNetworking)

 **VimeoNetworking** is the authoritative Swift networking library for the Vimeo API.
 Fully designed and implemented with Swift in mind, **VimeoNetworking** is type-safe, well `enum`erated, and never, ever, *ever* force-unwrapped.